When developer becomes a senior developer

 or something like this:

-Perfect knowledge of put any technology in here is a must.
+put any technology in here

 My carrier started in small company which has its own product delivered for specific customers.
 We weren’t pressured by any deadline, although had to put our customers needs on first plan.
 Over two years I thought I gained a decent level of seniority in area of web development.
 I was responsible for about four web applications, company’s CMS, hosting services and few other things.
 Could I think about myself as a senior developer then?
 I don’t know, but I did.
 I felt comfortable with my knowledge, successfully deliver one feature after another.
 Hundreds of happy customers couldn’t be wrong right?
 Well, I could.